davi5663/Embedded-Controller2/README.md

 While I was working with this task I really enjoyed it.
 It was not easy since I did not work that much with C++ nor mbed.
 There where some problems but I managed to fix those problems.
 I am really happy that I was able to fix those.
 I had problems with sometimes the text disappeared but a white box stayed there.
 I figured out the problem was that I had to much background color added in other places in the code.
 At the start I had problems with the tempature not showing up with the humidity.
 I had to add a json file that converts my tempature value into numbers.
-I am still working on adding a serial communication where you can write your name and it will print it out.
+I had really hard times working with one of the task.
+I had to use a serial connection to make my mbed print a text on the screen.
+I could not complete the task because I did not know how to do it, and I did not want to just copy from the internet that I don't understand.

 <b>Created by David Szelmeczi</b><br/>